kalshannikava/pokemon-app/README.md

 - to support filtering by Pokemon type
 - to reveal moves list and evolution imformation of each Pokemon

+## Important note

+Fisrt load of the app might (and most likely will) take several seconds.

 ## Live Demo

 https://kalshannikava.github.io/pokemon-app/